wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

    * See [Pictures](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/IMG/Readme.MD).
    * [Intel is embedding BT chips into PCH which does not work in macOS.](https://www.guru3d.com/news-story/intel-makes-wireless-ac-9560-a-bit-more-embedded.html)
    * We also have a long discussion in the issues so check it out if you are interested in this issue.
    * You can use an USB BT adapter mentioned above, or [DIY a board](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/IMG/Readme.MD) to make internal BT working.
-This requires some tech skills!!!
+   * This requires some tech skills!!!
+You could toast your laptop if you do it wrong.
 ##### Issue Report
 * We welcome people to submit issue and report them!
 This will help all of us to figure out what can be done to the laptop.
 Please file a issue in the **Issues** module.
 * I recognize that there are a lot of Chinese speaking people participating in the discussion which is good!
 But if you can, please also leave an English version of your message when you post your discussion so we can have the world solve problems together.